The X-Files merchandise: Complete series box set

 In Australia, the complete series set was released on November 25, 2008.
 This set contains 61 DVDs.
 This includes all 9 seasons and the first and second movies.
 Over 28 hours of special features.
 Packaged as a slide out book, the set is called "The X Files: Uncover The Truth Collection".
 On December 1, 2010, a new complete series set was released titled The X-Files: The Whole Story, which contained all 9 seasons in the slimline cases (2007 releases), Fight The Future movie and I Want To Believe movie, housed on a collector tin.
 On November 22, 2013, another set was released, titled The X-Files: The Complete Series, which is a 55-Disc set and contains all nine seasons, which are the same sets as the 2007 releases and also the two feature films were included.
 On December 9, 2015, the first Blu-ray set was released titled The X-Files: The Collector's Set (57-disc set), which contains all 9 seasons with all bonus material that were featured in the original individual season releases and the two feature films.
 Released on May 25, 2016, is The X-Files: The Complete Series Blu-ray that includes The Event Series.
 A DVD box set was also released to include The Event Series on the same date; the box is similar to the previous DVD set.

-Two-part episodes

-Many two-part episodes of The X-Files have been released on either DVD or VHS.
-Among many others, these episodes include: